Everything you need to know about Android 12

 As of October 19, Android 12 is available on Pixels, from the Pixel 3 through the Pixel 6 and Pixel 6 Pro.
 Unlike Android launches of the past, 12 has Pixel-exclusive software features that took extra time to perfect, leading to a delay beyond the initial October 4 code launch.

-Matching up with the other top brands, Xiaomi has already begun its MIUI 12.5 Android 12 beta on the Mi 11, though only in China.
-We don't know when the beta will come to other Xiaomi, Redmi, and POCO phones.
-Still, based on last year's Android 11 updates, it's a safe bet that the top flagships will get the final version in December 2021 or January 2022, followed by other phones later.
+As for OPPO, it has released stable Android 12 to the Find X3 Pro, Find X2 (Pro), and Reno6 (Pro/5G) in specific regions; globally, only the Find X3 Pro has started to receive it.
+But generally speaking, the OEM is updating on schedule.

+Xiaomi recently released a global MIUI 13 update schedule.
+According to Gizmochina, the various variants of the Xiaomi Mi 11, Redmi 10, and Redmi Note 10 should also receive Android 12 in Q1 2021.

 The Android 12-based Realme UI 3.0 has been officially announced as well.
-The company will roll out an "early access update" to the Realme GT in October, followed by the Realme GT Master Edition, GT Neo 2 5G, X7 Max, and Realme 8 Pro phones in December.
+The company rolled out an "early access update" to the Realme GT in October, followed by the Realme GT Master Edition, GT Neo 2 5G, X7 Max, and Realme 8 Pro phones in December.
 Other eligible phones will receive it throughout the first half of 2022.

-Fans of ASUS and gaming phones may be a bit disappointed by the ASUS Android 12 roadmap.
-Only the Zenfone 8 will get the update in December 2021.
-The ROG Phone 5 and 5s will receive it sometime in the first three months of 2022, followed by the ROG Phone 3 and ZenFone 7 in the first half of the year.
-The Zenfone 8 beta will begin soon; ASUS promises to include Google's new features along with updates to battery management and customization.
+Fans of ASUS and gaming phones shouldn't have too long to wait, depending on which model you own.
+ASUS delivered Android 12 to the Zenfone 8 right at the end of 2021, just barely matching its promised Android 12 roadmap.
+From there, the ROG Phone 5 and 5s will receive it sometime in the first three months of 2022, followed by the ROG Phone 3 and ZenFone 7 in the first half of the year.

-We don't have hard information on other manufacturers like Nokia and Motorola.
-Both of these brands have struggled to release speedy updates to Android 11 for many of their older phones.
-There's no reason to think Android 12 will be any easier or faster to adapt and roll out.
-Basically, unless you have a true flagship phone from them, you might not see Android 12 arrive until mid-2022.
+Nokia has begun to release updates on a few recent phones, like the X20, X10, and G50.
+But we haven't seen an official update roadmap as of yet.
+Meanwhile, Motorola recently released its update roadmap but won't begin updating any of its phones until February 2022.

 For more general info on release schedules, check out our guide on when your phone will get Android 12.